 Bake for 45-55 minutes, until a toothpick inserted into the center of the cake comes out clean.

-While the cake is baking, make the glaze.
+For Glaze: While the cake is baking, make the glaze.
 In a bowl, mix the powdered sugar, vanilla, and milk until the glaze is desired consistency.
 When the cake comes out of the oven, immediately but carefully pour onto hot cake.
 Try to pour as evenly as possible.
 You might have to pick up the cake and tilt it to spread the glaze evenly.
 I even poured some out that pooled at the corners and repoured that over the top.
 Let the cake sit for awhile for the glaze to set.